 I taste a lot of Napa Cabernet, but I don’t *drink* a lot of Napa Cabernet.
 But when I do I make sure it’s the good stuff, and it don’t get much better than @corisonwinery.
 Earth, lavender and black currant aromas give way to fantastically juicy and elegant black cherry, tobacco leaf, dried herbs and flowers, and a touch of pencil lead.
 Gorgeously balanced, with fine-grained, restrained tannins.
 Delicious now, but amazing in another 10 years.
-I just couldn’t wait that long. — 19 days ago
+I just couldn’t wait that long. — a year ago

 Vintage 2008 | Six years in barrel and four years in bottle before release.
 It’s a wine you must contain yourself not to smell only.
 A rich and exuberant smell with leather, stewed red summerfruit, brushwood and tones of liquorice, really beautiful and Burgundian expression.
 I opened the bottle yesterday and drank one glass, now it has a nice expression with all the aeration.
 Very balanced taste with refinement.
 A very nice Rioja that is a joy to drink. | Paired with tunafish and green asparges — 2 years ago

 Nice bubbly pinky color, with a slightly orange tone.
 Nose of nice ripe tropical fruits, pineapple, banana, and sweet vanilla.
 Nose is sweet and fragrant.
 Taste of nice acidity with sweetness, a bit mineral, zest, strawberry gummy, and apple flavors.
 Good flavors.
 Aftertaste is showing more zesty note and actually some warmth.
-Decent. — 19 days ago
+Decent. — a year ago

 It nearly seems a slight rosé gold colour in the glass with super plentiful bubbles.
 Glazed Nashi pear, spice, florals, nuts and saltiness come through on the nose.
 It’s captivatingly complex.
 In the mouth it has such a smooth yummy texture to it.
 Think apple strudel sprinkled with freshly toasted nuts.

-I adored every sip! — 19 days ago
+I adored every sip! — a year ago

 🏅 Rating 94/100 (4,4⭐)